trade show giveaway ideas

 Green trade show giveaways (also recommended as eco-friendly, earth-friendly, and environmental giveaways) seem to be all the rage these days and get a lot of reviews.
 I like the idea of green trade show giveaways, but I think of "being green" a little differently.
 Most people think of green as being made out of "recycled plastic" or "bamboo".
 I think it doesn't matter so much what material your tradeshow give away is made out of... what really matters is what people do with your giveaway.
 If they end up throwing it out with a few days, and it ends up in the landfill, does it really matter if it was made from recycled plastic or if it was 80% post-production-certified-green-natural-material (whatever the heck that is).
 As I said above, if people hold onto your giveaway and use it, and don't just throw it away, then no matter what it is made out of, it is a GREEN trade show giveaway!
 Plus, instead of seeing your company name and marketing message ONCE (and only if they notice it as they toss your giveaway in the trash), they will see your company name EVERY TIME THEY USE YOUR GIVEAWAY!
 So using my idea for a "green trade show giveaway" is really a win-win.
 It's a win for the environment AND a win for you and your marketing success.
 If you want your promotional giveaways to be green, then come up with giveaways that are truly useful and that people will keep.

 Are you still not sure what promotional product giveaway item or idea is the best?
 Remember that every trade show exhibitor is unique, and the promos that might work for one company might not work for another.
+You definitely want to make sure that your tradeshow give away fits in with your overall trade show marketing strategy and goals.
+It's even better if your giveaway swag is related to your company and your product, and often the best giveaway idea is also the most obvious but overlooked giveaway... give out a free sample of your product!
+Free samples are a great way to show prospects the benefits your offer, and if it's a sample you produce it is by definition unique, and trade show attendees can only get it from you.
+So don't forget to consider the power of a free or discounted sample.
 Some companies have bigger budgets and can spend more per promo giveaway.
 Other companies are targeting specific audiences like computer geeks or snowboarders, and the same giveaway may not work for the different groups.
 Here are some other random tradeshow giveaway and promotional products ideas in no particular order: calendars, temporary tattoos, bumper stickers, refrigerator magnets, travel mugs, decals, antenna balls, lapel pins, luggage tags, flashlights, wine bottle openers (corkscrews), beer bottle openers, shot glasses, logo wine glasses, carabiners, baseball caps, t-shirts, bandanas, flashlights, umbrellas, highlighters, and tins of breath mints.
 Before you commit to a particular promotional product or giveaway, make sure it makes sense for your company and it's also the most effective giveaway you could choose.

 Finally, allow me to share a brief thought on the ubiquitous bowls of candy you usually find at most trade shows because somebody told somebody else that it is a good idea for every trade show display to have a bowl of candy at it.
 Avoid the temptation to have a bowl of candy at your trade show booth.
 Why?
 Because if you're human, you'll end up snacking on the candy, and then as the afternoon wears on you'll experience a post-sugar-energy-crash (I speak from personal experience).
 Eat a good breakfast, and a good lunch, and don't snack on candy or junk food.
 Also, having a bowl of candy at your tradeshow booth will draw everyone into your booth... but you don't want to pull everyone into your booth, you want to pull in qualified prospects!
 Let the booths around you supply the trade show masses with m&m's and bite-sized candy bars... you need to figure out a good, effective trade show giveaway idea, and then hand out your trade show giveaway to qualified prospects that visit your exhibit booth.